-Supplementary table 1: Variables included in the propensity score with their ORs from coefficents of multiple logistic regression model with outcome renal improvement.
+Supplementary table 1: Variables included in the propensity score with their ORs from coefficients of multiple logistic regression model with outcome renal improvement.
 Fitted values of this logistic model were used to calculate the propensity score for each patient.

 Supplementary table 2: Multiple Cox model of two-year survival after TAVI